rust-lang-de/rustbook-de/src/ch15-02-deref.md

   |     ^^^^^^^^^^^^^^^^^ no implementation for `{integer} == &{integer}`
   |
-  = help: the trait `PartialEq<&{integer}>` is not implemented for `{integer}` = note: this error originates in a macro outside of the current crate (in Nightly builds, run with -Z external-macro-backtrace for more info)
+  = help: the trait `PartialEq<&{integer}>` is not implemented for `{integer}` = note: this error originates in the macro `assert_eq` (in Nightly builds, run with -Z external-macro-backtrace for more info)

 error: aborting due to previous error